Vanishing twin

 A vanishing twin, also known as twin resorption, is a fetus in a multigestation pregnancy that dies in utero and is then partially or completely reabsorbed.
 In some instances, the dead twin is compressed into a flattened, parchment-like state known as fetus papyraceus.

 Vanishing twins occur in up to one of every eight multifetus pregnancies and may not even be known in most cases.
 "High resorption rates, which cannot be explained on the basis of the expected abortion rate, suggest intense fetal competition for space, nutrition, or other factors during early gestation, with frequent loss or resorption of the other twin(s)."
 Vanishing twin syndrome has been characterized as the loss of a twin before 12 weeks of gestation, or early during the first trimester where it is uncommon for twin pregnancy to have been identified.

 According to Boklage, most twin pregnancies are ultimately born as singles, and vanished twins are a possible source of abnormal cells.
 In one study, Boklage reported of 325 twin pregnancies, finding that only 61 ended as twins, with 125 ending as singletons; the remainder were lost.
 He has estimated that for every twin pair born, there are six singletons who survived a twin conception.

 In pregnancies achieved by in vitro fertilization, "it frequently happens that more than one amniotic sac can be seen in early pregnancy, whereas a few weeks later there is only one to be seen and the other has 'vanished.

+Types

+Here are some types of twin demise, depending on which trimester of pregnancy:

+1st Trimester (Vanishing twin/Fetus vanescens) - One embryo is demised spontaneously while the other is still developing.

+2nd Trimester (Fetus papyraceus) - This is much more common, one twin is reabsorbed while the other is rapidly developing.
+In such cases, the dead twin is compressed and not keeping shape, giving it a resemblance to parchment paper.

+3rd Trimester (Twin maceration) - This is rare, one twin is stillborn, reabsorbed, and reddish, the dead cells of the stillborn twin are collected by the living twin as a chimera.
+Particularly from Twin-to-twin transfusion syndrome.